Purpose Statement

 Use clear remarks when documenting deficiencies.

-Only create work orders when corrective action is required.
+Only create Work Orders when corrective action is required.

 Always confirm submission to ensure the checklist status updates properly.